-Christie Kizer Burbank concentrates her legal practice exclusively in healthcare regulatory and transactional law matters for a broad range of healthcare providers, including facilities, physician groups and individual providers.
+Christie Kizer Burbank is a Member with the Firm and concentrates her legal practice exclusively in healthcare regulatory and transactional law matters for a broad range of healthcare providers, including facilities, physician groups and individual providers.
 Specifically, Christie has extensive experience in healthcare contract drafting and negotiations, fraud and abuse analyses, physician self referral issues, HIPAA and privacy issues, subpoenas and other requests for patient records, physician group practice and compensation issues, hospital and physician arrangements, physician recruitment issues, medical staff bylaws and credentialing, joint ventures and management relationships, employment, medical director and specialty services agreements, compliance plan development, licensure, certification and accreditation issues, operational and patient care issues, corporate practice of medicine and fee splitting concepts, walk-in clinics, employee health clinics and wellness programs, clinical research issues and similar matters.

 Christie has enjoyed actively serving her local healthcare community in a volunteer capacity (with a special focus on children’s health and well being) as Immediate Past Chair of Erlanger Health System Foundations, a Board Member of the Greater Chattanooga Colon Cancer Foundation, a Board Member of the Creative Discovery Museum, a member of the Chattanooga Downtown Rotary Club, and an Ambassador of Siskin Children’s Institute.

 - Erlanger Health System Foundations Board Member and Council Member, 2012 to present; Board Chair, 2017; Immediate Past Chair, 2018

 - Greater Chattanooga Colon Cancer Foundation- Board Member, 2011 to present

 - Creative Discovery Museum- Board Member, 2015 to present; Secretary, 2017 to present